tfirman/HairSalon/README.md

 * The database and interface will support a query for details on a particular stylist, including a list of clients, if any

-* Support for the addition of clients will be implemented, where each client must always be assigned to exactly one stylist_
+* Support for the addition of clients will be implemented, where each client must always be assigned to exactly one stylist

+* The database and interface will support the deletion of each or all of the stylists and clients

+* The database and interface will provide a view of all and individual views of each particular client

+* The name of each stylist must be editable, as well as all details of each client

+* A specialty must be created and along with view pages for all and each specialty

+* Each stylist may have one or more specialties added

+* The individual view for each stylist must list specialties, and the individual view for each specialty must list the matching stylists

 ## Setup/Installation Requirements